johnny-morrice/godelbrot/README.md

 ## Summary

-A web-based, multithreaded Mandelbrot set explorer in Go
+An efficient, Unix-style Mandelbrot set explorer in Go

 Check out a running instance on: